wattrg/matplotlib-figure-testing/README.md

 # matplotlib-figure-testing
-Test that two matplotlib figures are similar
+Test that two matplotlib figures are similar, in the sense that a list of attributes of the figures are the same.

 ## Usage
 To use these tests, you need only import one function: